 At St Marys we believe in an effective self-evaluation with actions that flow from it.We believe that these actions should deliver improved educational outcomes and experiences for all pupils.
 Self-evaluation must be an integral part of the school development planning process with the resulting actions and targets captured in School Development Plans (SDPs).

 Our SDP is a strategic plan for improvement.
 Its aim is to bring together, in a clear and simple way, the school’s priorities, the main measures it will take to raise standards, the resources dedicated to these, and the key outcomes and targets it intends to achieve.

-2016 /2017 was a good year for St Marys RC Primary School and a lot of fantastic progress made by not just the children but all staff, parents and governors.
+2017 / 2018 was another good year for St Mary's RC Primary School and a lot of fantastic progress made by not just the children but all staff, parents and governors.

 SUCCESSES AND PRIORITIES

-- New provision mapping and Intervention programmes embedeed across all the school and new online system intergrated.
+- Provision mapping and Intervention programmes embedeed across all the school and new system intergrated.

 - Personalised reading and maths marking supports targets for children in both Key stages

-- New strategy for the teaching & learning of reading-Recipricol and rapaid read
+- New strategy for the teaching & learning of reading-Recipricol and rapid read

 - Framework for the progression in written and mental calculations of maths in place

 - Quality of the EYFS learning environment enhanced